 If you miss that feeling of a nic buzz and want to find it in another product, there are some things to consider.
 A big part of the nic buzz (and also the drug’s addictive potential) comes from the speed with which it’s delivered to the brain.
 Inhalation is the fastest way to reach the brain’s receptors.
 It travels from the lungs to the brain in just 10-20 seconds—even more quickly than injection.
 And nothing does that faster than cigarettes, which are optimized to deliver nicotine as rapidly as possible.

 But vaping is catching up, if not already there.
-Modern vaping devices are very good at providing nic quickly and in satisfying amounts.
+Modern vaping devices are very good at providing nic quickly and in large, cigarette-like amounts.
 They offer options too.
 You can choose a tiny, low-power device that uses very strong nicotine salts, or a sub ohm tank that delivers a high volume of lower-strength standard (freebase) nicotine.
 Both work well, and now more than ever smokers have choices that make vaping an attractive and effective alternative to smoking.

-You can probably get the same effect from inhaling a cigar or pipe too, but don’t try it.
-Those forms of tobacco are extremely harsh in the throat and lungs; they’re made to puff, not to inhale.
+You can probably get the same effect from inhaling a cigar or pipe too, but don’t try inhaling them.
+Those forms of tobacco are extremely harsh to the throat and lungs; they’re made to puff, not to inhale.
 Cigarettes are much milder, because the tobacco is cured and treated so it’s easy to inhale—and easy to get addicted.
 Because the lungs deliver the nicotine from cigarette smoke rapidly to the brain—much more quickly than you can absorb it through the tissues of the mouth and throat, as you do with cigars or pipes—the receptors react immediately and give the user the desired reward.
 Cigars and pipes offer a long, slow nicotine ramp-up.

 Oral forms of nicotine are also absorbed through the mouth and throat.
 Like cigars, they can be very effective at achieving and maintaining a high blood nicotine level, but they never create that immediate jolt we’re calling a nicotine buzz.
 However, after 30 minutes or so, when the nicotine delivery plateaus, oral tobacco like snus or chew definitely are felt.
 And unlike smoked tobacco, smokeless tobacco continues to deliver nicotine even after it’s removed from the mouth, because nicotine embedded in the cheeks and gums continues to be absorbed (at lower and declining levels) into the bloodstream for up to an hour.
 (Oral nicotine replacement therapy products like gum and lozenges have a similar delivery profile as smokeless tobacco.)